Background

 So yes, borderlines are capable of violence exactly like psychopaths.

-Onwards to 2017 personality and individual differences.
+Onwards to 2017, Personality and Individual Differences.
 It's an academic journal, volume 107.

-And the article is titled, students, sex, and psychopathy.
-What a combination.
+And the article is titled, Students, Sex, and Psychopathy: What a Combination.
 Students, sex, and psychopathy, borderline and psychopathy personality traits are differently related to women and men's use of sexual coercion, partner poaching, and from insecurity.

 The authors, Han, Brewer, and others say, primary psychopathy traits correlate with sexual coercion, mate poaching, and lack of relationship exclusivity, reflecting instrumental use of other people to fulfill personal desires.
-These sexual behaviors can also be explained by sexual thrill-seeking or impulsivity, or by striving for relationship intimacy through fear of abandonment.

 Given that impulsive thrill-seeking and rejection avoidance are related to secondary psychopathy and borderline personality disorder, respectively, this study is the first to consider the independent effects of psychopathic traits versus borderline personality disorder traits on sexual behaviors in a nonclinical mixed university student sample.